falcosecurity/falco-website/content/en/docs/setup/packages.md

 ---
-title: Install with a Package (DEB, RPM)
+title: Install on a host (DEB, RPM)
-description: Learn how setting up Falco via packages on your host
+description: Learn how to set up Falco using a .deb or a .rpm package on your host
 aliases:
 - ../installation
 - ../getting-started/installation